olssonm/ampersand/README.md

 # Ampersand

-Super simple plug-and-play flat file markdown blog tool for your Laravel-projekt.
+Super simple plug-and-play flat file markdown blog tool for your Laravel-project.
 Perfect for when you want to have an article/blog-section on your site withough the hassle of setting up tables, models or your own flat file-system.

 Built upon [spatie/sheets](https://github.com/spatie/sheets) to handle the markdown-files and YAML-front matter parsing.